What Does SIPC Stand For? & Other Frequently Asked Questions

 How Are My Accounts Protected?

-How Long Have You Been in Business?RMR Wealth Builders, Inc. was established in 1986, when a group of four top producing independent advisors decided to leave their current firm and open their own advisory practice.
+How Long Have You Been in Business?RMR Wealth Builders, Inc. was established in 1986, when a group of four top producing independent advisors decided to leave their current firm and open their own New Jersey wealth management practice.

 How Do I Become a Client?Simply call our offices to set up an appointment with one of our advisors.
 After an initial meeting, you will have a good idea of how we can help you.
-If you are not sure whom to meet with, please call our home office at 201.836.2460 and we can guide you to an advisor who will fit your needs.
+If you are not sure whom to meet with, please call our home office at 201.836.2460 and we can guide you to an advisor who will fit NJ wealth management needs.

 Is There Any Cost for an Initial meeting?No, there is no fee for an initial meeting.
-It will be a chance for you to meet an advisor, ask questions, and share information about your financial goals and expectations.
+It will be a chance for you to meet an advisor, ask questions about welath management in New Jersey, and share information about your financial goals and expectations.
 At that point, you will decide how to proceed further.

 Can I View My Account Online?Yes, you may view your account online from the “My Streetscape” Client link on the menu bar.